lukaszcz/coqhammer/README.md

 * `ssimpl`

-  Tries to simplify the goal and possibly solve it.
-Does not perform much of actual proof search (beyond what `intuition` and `auto` already do).
+  A goal simplification tactic.
+It does not perform much of actual proof search (beyond what `intuition` and `auto` already do).
 It is designed in such a way as to terminate in a short time in most circumstances.
 It uses the rewrite hints from the `shints` database.

   **WARNING**: This tactic may change the proof state unpredictably and introduce randomly named hypotheses into the context.